ankitadhandha/sph_doc/$_01-convention-01-words.rst

    Rules for specifying a set of well-formed structures using Terms of a given Language.

 Language
-   Set of Terms, specified by a Syntax, and sequenced according to a Grammar.
+   Set of Terms specified by a Syntax and sequenced according to a Grammar.
 Language is used to systematically define and aggregate knowledge.

 Ontology
-   Combination of one or more of the above to express higher order activities, such as communications, translation, learning, understanding, teaching, and making decisions.
+   Combination of the above to express higher order activities, such as communications, translation, learning, understanding, teaching, and making decisions.
 More specifically, a formal way to represent entities, ideas, and events (Things).
 Things have Properties such as names and values.
 Things have Relations such as kinship and sequence of steps (ordinality) to perform a task.
-Things, Properties and Relations are organized by Categories (Taxonomy).
+Things, Properties and Relations are organized by categories (Taxonomy).
 Knowledge - in a form that can be processed by a computer - is the categorical ordering of Things, Properties and Relations from Domain-of-Context into a Domain-of-Knowledge.

 ------------------------------
 Words for specifying relations